Chetan-123-max/Image-Restoration-Using-Blind-algorithms-and-gradient-descent-/README.md

 After this a Gradient Descent method is used to recover the image itself using the PSF determined previously.
 This image is further prcoessed and enhanced using modified R-L algorithm before getting qualified as an output.

-Now the programmes have been named as tryi.m, which means ith try or ith attempt.
+The implementation is done in matlab and the programmes have been named as tryi.m, which means ith try or ith attempt.

 The program was tested on a set of microscopic and telescopic images, the results of which along with the images are provided.